articulateinstruments/AAA-DeepLabCut-Resources/README.md

 You can safely change the following properties of a model:
  - _Display name_
  - _How the tracked points get interpreted into AAA splines_
+ - _The colors used to distinguish each point during live-tracking_

 You can also change the following properties, but it is strongly advised that you do **not** modify them as their values are chosen to produce the most accurate tracking:
  - _What pixel resolution images should be resized to before being passed to DeepLabCut_